-In 2020, the music department delivered several collaborative video projects.
-The College found these projects a great way to engage and motivate students to continue their music during the extended periods of lockdown.
-These projects took considerable time to finish and produce but did provide positive ways to show how music was important and engaging during this time.
+In 2021, the Music Department continued to develop several collaborative video projects with students from the College, which was a great way to engage and motivate students to continue their music during the extended periods of lockdown.
+The projects provided positive ways for students to engage with music during this time.
+We also enjoyed rehearsing live when we were able to be onsite for periods.